Cipha Sounds: Radio career

+Popularizing the air horn sound effect

+Sounds started using the air horn sound in the late 1990s, and in 2001, he patented it.
+From then on the air horn was heavily used by Sounds on Hot 97.
+In an interview with Great Big Story, Sounds showed how he made his own sample of the horn: "I had to make my own version, so I would just hit the button once, but it would play like it was live, which is the one that kinda like exploded."
+The sound effect has since been used in film, television shows, video games, on radio and in music, having been sampled in many songs, such as "Welcome to Jamrock" by Damian Marley, "Forever" by Drake, Eminem, Kanye West and Lil Wayne, "Get the Message" by 50 Cent, and "Hold Up" by Beyoncé.

+Sounds explained: "I began adapting the Jamaican style of DJing to hip hop.
+Instead of giving random shout outs like the hip hop DJs were doing, I'd connect my words to the sounds of the record.
+I did it on the radio, so it got a lot of exposure.
+The air horn noise came naturally because it was the one that you'd always make when you'd be joking around about reggae with your Jamaican friends."

 Controversy

 On December 17, 2010, Cipha Sounds stated on the air that "the reason [he is] HIV negative is because [he doesn't] mess with Haitian girls".
 Immediate outrage came from some in the Haitian community and others in New York to have him fired from Hot 97.
 He offered an apology shortly thereafter, remarking that it was simply "a stupid, tasteless joke" that was "taken totally the wrong way".

 These remarks also drew criticism from other radio personalities namely Charlamagne Tha God, co-host of The Breakfast Club Power 105.1, in which he responded on-air by nominating Cipha Sounds for the show's "Donkey of the Day" (but instead for the "Year") and said:

 "I'm from the south, so I know about hatred toward ethnic groups.
 So when he said that he reps Haitians heavy and he says 'sak pase' before all his parties, it was the equivalent to a racist red neck getting called out on being racist and saying to the people, I'm not racist, all my best friends are black.
 Any person who would throw hate at the Haitians at any time [soon after the Haiti earthquake], but especially at this moment and time...A person like this doesn't care about the people period...[Hot 97] 'so-called' suspended a guy during the holidays.
 He was gonna be off anyway!
 They don't care about the people, so why do we care about them?"In 2025, Sounds participated in Saudi Arabia's Riyadh Comedy Festival, an event characterized by Human Rights Watch as an effort by the Saudi government to whitewash its human rights abuses.